-We have audited the accompanying balance sheet of Ross Acquisition Corp II (the "Company") as of December 31, 2021, the related statements of operations, changes in shareholders' deficit and cash flows for the period from January 19, 2021 (inception) through December 31, 2021, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021, and the results of its operations and its cash flows for the period from January 19, 2021 (inception) through December 31.
-2021, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Ross Acquisition Corp II (the "Company") as of December 31, 2022 and 2021, the related statements of operations, changes in shareholders' deficit and cash flows for the year ended December 31, 2022 and the period from January 21, 2021 (inception) through December 31, 2021, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for the year ended December 31, 2022 and the period from January 21, 2021 (inception) through December 31, 2021), in conformity with accounting principles generally accepted in the United States of America.